jasotamame/Doctorate-Clinical-Psycology/README.md

 # Doctorate-Clinical-Psycology
-Analysis of the Clinical Psychology training application statistics
+Analysis of the UK Clinical Psychology training application statistics